SCasanova/personalfix/README.md

 This functions takes arguments name, draft_year, draft_round and position (easily obtainable from `clean_rosters()`) and outputs a merge-ready name for situations where IDs are not available.
 It also uses ffscrapr's mismatched names database to fix name variations.

+Alternatively other variables could be used in place of draft_round and position

 **Examples:**
 ```{r}